soleaf/MintKit/README.md

 =======

 MintKis is simple iOS coding utils package based Objective-C, For only convenience on coding.
+* Handling NSString
+* Add Shadow, border .. etc layers with One line code
+* Move, Resize UIView very easy One line code
+* Automatic Check NSString is null and Put TextFieldText, UIButtonTitle.
+* Etc...
+Better Tools for iOS Developers.

 It's now basic and immature.
 So, It need other's contributions.
 For make adding new fuction or modification better performance.. etc, Commit frankly!
 Thank you.
-Welcome togther coding Anyone!
+**Welcome Togeher Coding Anyone!**

 This Project in mintcode.org

 <http://www.mintcode.org>